Closing Costs Calculator 2024

 First-time homebuyers in Ontario, Prince Edward Island, and British Columbia are able to benefit from land transfer tax rebates.
 As an example: on a $500,000 home in Toronto, first-time buyers would save $8,475.

 Buying a home is a legal process that requires a real estate lawyer to act for you in the purchase and mortgaging of the property.
 In some provinces, such as Ontario and Alberta, it is mandatory to have a lawyer.
-Legal fees vary with the amount and difficulty of the work required, but the cost can be anywhere between $500 and $1,500 including tax.
+Legal fees vary with the amount and difficulty of the work required, but the typical cost ranges from $1,100 to $1,800.

 Other Types of Closing Costs